 Higher Temperatures Correspond with Increases in Green Crab Abundance:

 In the early 1950’s, Maine experienced warmer seawater, which correlated with an explosion of green crab populations in northern New England (Glude 1955, Ropes 1968, Welch 1968, Grosholz & Ruiz 1996).
 Recent research by Downeast Institute (Beal et al. 2020a, Beal et al. 2020b, Beal et al. 2018, Beal et al. 2016) and others (McClenachan et al. 2015) shows that Maine green crab populations are strong, especially along the mid-and southwestern coast where seawater temperatures tend to be highest.

 Since the 1980’s Maine’s Soft-Shell Clam Fishery Has Declined

 Over the past 40 years, during the same period of time the GoM has been warming, Maine’s commercial production of soft-shell clams, Mya arenaria, has decreased nearly 75%.
-In 2017 statewide clam landings were the lowest since 1933.
-2018 landings were up 3.75% over 2017 landings, but were the second-lowest in 58 years.
+Since then clam landings continue to set new low records.
+In 2017 statewide clam landings were the lowest since 1933 and in 2020 they declined even further, with only 6,542,197 pounds landed.